connervieira/Predator/DOCUMENTATION.md

 1. Install Python packages: `pip3 install validators requests gps geopy gpsd-py3 opencv-python cvlib tensorflow keras silence-tensorflow psutil`
 2. Install Linux packages: `sudo apt-get install ffmpeg mpg321 gpsd gpsd-clients imagemagick`
+3. Install an ALPR engine, like [Phantom](https://v0lttech.com/phantom.php).

 ### Full Install Guide

-This is the installation process for Predator and all of it's dependencies.
-This process is written assuming you're running a distribution of GNU/Linux, but it's possible to get Predator to function on MacOS as well.
+This is the installation process for Predator and all of its dependencies.
+This process is written assuming you're running a distribution of GNU/Linux, but it is possible to get Predator to function on MacOS as well.

 1. Install the necessary Python packages.
     - Highly recommended: `pip3 install validators requests`